mfkiwl/InGBVIO/README.md

 # InGBVIO
-An invariant filter based GNSS-Barometer-Visual-Inertial Odemetry
+A tightly coupled and invariant GNSS-Barometer-Visual-Inertial Odometry

 update on 01-07-2025